An Updated El Nido Travel Guide 2019. Last update is June 2019

 After our lovely seafood lunch by the beach, the tricycle driver drove me to Maremegmeg Beach, which was only fifteen minutes away from Brgy.
 Masagana.
 Already late in the afternoon, I did not spend much time on Maremegmeg.
 I just read some pages from Jonathan Franzen’s Freedom, took a quick deep, and left for the market for some mangos and bananas.

 There is a lot of places to choose from in El Nido, ranging from the ordinary Filipino dishes in carenderia or the fancy-looking and beachfront restaurants.
+If you have some recommendations that you want me to include here, feel free to leave a comment.

 Big Mama, a beachfront restaurant in Masagana, offers affordable Filipino favorites such as adobo with rice for Php125